 Today, there are different versions of this fresh, unsmoked sausage throughout Croatia, Serbia, Bosnia-Herzegovina and Macedonia.
-Some use pork and lamb, others use pork, lamb and beef, and yet others omit the pork entirely.
+Some use pork and lamb, others use pork, lamb, and beef, and yet others omit the pork entirely.
 If anything is consistent, it's that they are formed by hand and not stuffed into casings and the meat mixture has lots and lots of garlic.

 Originally, they were skewered and grilled over an open fire.
 Nowadays, most cooks grill, broil or pan fry them.
 They make great appetizers and sandwiches on lepinje bread.

 - 1 clove garlic (or more to taste, finely chopped)

 - 1 teaspoon salt (or more to taste)

 - Garnish: finely chopped onions

 - In a large bowl, mix together beef, pork, lamb, garlic, 1/2 cup chopped onions, and salt until thoroughly combined.

 - To make sure your seasonings are just right, make a small patty and fry it to taste test.
 Add more garlic, salt or onions to suit your palate.

 - Ideally, the meat mixture should temper in the refrigerator overnight before forming.
 But that isn't absolutely necessary.